-Sir Philip Green is a British entrepreneur, and the chief executive of Arcadia, a British retail group that includes the Topshop and Topman brands, both of which Green has built to become a global presence.
+Sir Philip Green is a British entrepreneur and the chief executive of Arcadia, a British retail group that includes the Topshop and Topman brands.

 After leaving boarding school at 15, Green worked for a shoe importer before travelling to the US, Europe and the Far East.
 It was on his return that he set up his first business with a £20,000 loan, importing jeans from the Far East to sell on to retailers in London; the first of many successful entrepreneurial ventures for one of fashion’s savviest retailers.